EllineQ/inet/showcases/general/flowmeasurement/doc/index.rst

 - ``Default``: Demonstrates creating packet flows by putting measurement modules into optional slots
 - ``AnyLocation``: Demonstrates the following:

-  - adding measurement modules to any module
+  - Adding measurement modules to an arbitrary module
-  - putting packets from multiple sources into the same flow
+  - Putting packets from multiple sources into the same flow
-  - classifying packets to flows based on port numbers
+  - Classifying packets into flows based on port numbers

 ..
 FlowMeasurementStarter and FlowMeasurementRecorder